LeMaker Documentation

 First-boot validation checklist

-After successful boot, run these commands to validate system health.
+After a successful boot, run these commands to validate system health.
 Each should complete without errors:

 # Confirm kernel version and architecture